Frequently Asked Questions

 Finally, we think the government needs to work better—with more public and private sector capacity and more attention to outcomes over processes.
 We can’t stop needed changes just because a few vocal, empowered New Yorkers oppose it; neither can we solve all problems through additional funding without thinking about whether those dollars actually result in a better life for New Yorkers.

 Conflicts between growth, change, and abundance versus stasis, stagnation, and scarcity operate on a different axis from conflicts happening between the left and center or right.
-That’s reflected in this Voter Guide, which sometimes recommends the “progressive” candidate and sometimes the “moderate” one, but always highlights the candidates more committed to actually delivering on the solutions to the crises facing New York.
+That’s reflected in this Voter Guide, whose recommendations highlight the candidates and policies most likely to deliver solutions to the crises facing New York.

 Conflicts between growth, change, and abundance versus stasis, stagnation, and scarcity operate on a different axis from conflicts happening between the left and center or right.
-That’s reflected in this Voter Guide, which sometimes recommends the “progressive” candidate and sometimes the “moderate” one, but always highlights the candidates more committed to actually delivering on the solutions to the crises facing New York.
+That’s reflected in this Voter Guide, whose recommendations highlight the candidates and policies most likely to deliver solutions to the crises facing New York.

 How do I get further involved in making the city better?